RodrigoCastroMoura/Tracker/replit.md

 ### Key Design Decisions
 - **Concurrency Model**: Each GPS device connection is handled in its own thread to support concurrent devices.
 - **Data Storage**: MongoDB was chosen for its flexible schema and high write performance, storing tracking records (`vehicle_data`) and device information (`vehicles`).
-- **ORM/ODM Pattern**: MongoEngine used for Vehicle model with BaseDocument pattern providing audit fields (created_at, created_by, updated_at, updated_by).
+- **ORM/ODM Pattern**: MongoEngine used for Vehicle model with BaseDocument pattern providing audit fields (created_at, updated_at).
 VehicleData uses dataclass for lightweight tracking records.
 - **Configuration**: All settings are managed via environment variables.
 - **Protocol Abstraction**: The design allows for easy integration of new device protocols.
 - **Command System**: Implements immediate command execution (e.g., blocking/unblocking, IP changes) via TCP, supporting bidirectional communication and real-time status updates.